 Daddy and Alex loved each other and their friendship was never broken.
-When we first night we brought Alex home, we were so excited about our new dog, we forgot about the cats.
+When we first brought Alex home, we were so excited about our new dog, we forgot about the cats.
 Alex chased one of them right up the drapes!
 Sparky was down one life after that.
 The cats hid for some time after that, but they eventually became good friends.

 It took a while for Alex to feel comfortable.
 He slowly began to open to us and his new life.
 It didn’t take long for the true nature of the beast to come through.

 Alex was a talker.
 He had a loud bark and it carried.
 He barked in the howling position and he could really carry a conversation.
 It had gotten him into much trouble with his past owner, but not with us, we encouraged it.
 Daddy and Alex could “chat” away for hours.
 We have some of their discussion on film.
 No one could go on like Alex.

 For 2 years he ruled the house and our hearts.
 He was our only dog and he went everywhere with us.
 When we decided to get Silver, Alex was less than friendly with her.
 He was not about to give up his limelight to another dog and made it very clear.
 He was 11 years old at this time and let it be known that he was the alpha dog.
 He began to tolerate her and after a couple months of coaxing and lots of patience he finally began to accept her.
 I almost had to trick him into playing with her.
 He eventually came around and soon they were best buds.
 They did everything together after that.
 There was no way to separate them.